S3 method for class 'lvm'

 Faster implementation without parameter constraints

-function is used to specify linear associations
+The regression function is used to specify linear associations

 between variables of a latent variable model, and offers formula syntax

-resembling the model specification of e.g. lm
+resembling the model specification of e.g. lm.

 For instance, to add the following linear regression model, to the